exercism/docs/anatomy/tracks/configlet/linting.md

 - The `"exercise.practice[].status"` key is optional
 - The `"exercise.practice[].status"` value must be the string `wip`, `beta`, `active` or `deprecated`
 - The `"exercises.foregone"` key is optional
-- The `"exercises.foregone"` value must be a non-empty array of strings
+- The `"exercises.foregone"` value must be an array
 - The `"exercises.foregone"` values must be non-empty, non-blank, lowercased strings using kebab-case
 - The `"exercises.foregone"` values must not match any of the concept or practice exercise slugs
 - The `"concepts"` key is required